gmpatil/sdcnd/p04_advLaneFinding/writeup_report.md

 ![alt text][image4]

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

+![alt text][image41]

+![alt text][image42]

+![alt text][image43]

-![alt text][image5]
+![alt text][image44]

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`

-####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

+![alt text][image61]

 ![alt text][image6]

 ---

-###Pipeline (video)
+### Pipeline (video)

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video.mp4)

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.